 - Buy a green toilet cleaner.
 So far as store-bought toilet cleaners go, I like Seventh Generation Toilet Bowl Cleaner best.

-GOAL 5 – Pick one or two stupid things you normally buy and quit buying them – forever:
+GOAL 5 – Pick one or two lame things you normally buy and quit buying them – forever

 People pay good money for all sorts of insanely useless items that cannot be reused or in many cases, even recycled.
 For example boxes of plastic drinking straws, for use at home (why!?).
 Or how about those tiny boxes of conventional single serve cereal for kids.
 Think about why you really need juice boxes or single serve medicine spoons, and if you don’t have a real reason, well, it’s not something you should be buying anymore.